marnixkoops/elasticnet-majorization/readme.md

-Quadratic majorization algorithm for the Elastic Net
+A surrogate algorithm to optimize the Elastic Net objective function.